Instructor Use Policies

 • A maximum of 2 pages (front and back) of 8.5 x 11 notes are allowed.
 If instructors want to allow notes, they must specify how many pages and what type (handwritten, typed, or both), but cannot exceed the maximum set by the Testing Center.
 If type is not specified, the Testing Center will assume any type is permitted.

-• If you allow multiple attempt exams with notes, please know that the Testing Center does not allow any notes to leave the facility.
-Students will need a second set of notes for their second attempt.
+• Please note that the Testing Center does not allow any notes to leave the facility once a student has accessed their exam.
+Students will need a second set of notes for their second attempt or if a make-up or retest is granted.

 • Notes are not allowed to be stapled, taped, or glued together.